HunterX-7/HR-Data-Analysis/README.md

 # 📖 HR Data Analysis <a name="about-project"></a>

 The HR Data Analysis project is a detailed exploration of a sample dataset from an anonymous HR company.
-Utilizing Power BI, the study uncovers valuable insights, metrics related to the company's recruitment process and employee performance.
+Utilizing Power BI, the study uncovers valuable insights, and metrics related to the company's recruitment process and employee performance.
 This comprehensive analysis also showcases my expertise as a data analyst.
 Through this project, I demonstrate my skills in data extraction, cleansing, modeling, and visualization, illuminating key aspects of HR operations.

 <img src="./hr-dashboard.png" alt="Chart" />